Hurricane Zeta hits Louisiana with flooding, power outages

 Officials urged people to take precautions and prepare to shelter in place, and a business-as-usual atmosphere in the morning in New Orleans diminished as the storm neared and grew stronger.
 Traffic slowed, and restaurants and coffee shops shut down.

 “This year, the storms have been coming back-to-back.
-They’ve been avoiding New Orleans but finally decided to come,” cookie shop worker Curt Brumfield said as he stowed empty boxes in trash cans outside and others boarded up the windows.
+They’ve been avoiding New Orleans but finally decided to come,” cookie shop worker Curt Brumfield said as he stowed empty boxes in trash cans outside and others boarded up the windows ahead of the storm's arrival.

-The winds were picking up and water was rising above the docks in Jean Lafitte, a small fishing town south of New Orleans that takes its name from a French pirate.
+Winds picked up and water rose above the docks in Jean Lafitte, a small fishing town south of New Orleans that takes its name from a French pirate.
 Workers drove truckloads of sand to low-lying areas where thousands of sandbags were already stacked for previous storms.

 “We’re going to get a lot of water fast,” said the mayor, Tim Kerner Jr. “I’m optimistic regarding the tidal surge because of the speed of the storm, but we’re not going to take it for granted.”

-Zeta lashed the northern Gulf Coast with wind, rain and storm surge more than 150 miles (241 kilometers) east of New Orleans.
+Zeta's wind, rain and storm surge reached more than 150 miles (241 kilometers) east of New Orleans.
 In Mississippi, street lights swayed in Biloxi and the city of Pass Christian ordered all boats out of the harbor.
 Dauphin Island, Alabama, shut off water and sewer service in areas that typically are swamped in storms.

 New Orleans officials announced that a turbine that generates power to the city’s aging drainage pump system broke down Sunday, with no quick repair in sight.
 There was enough power to keep the pumps operating if needed, but little excess power to tap if other turbines fail, officials said.